GeekTrainer/learn-typescript/m07-working-external-libraries/includes/1-introduction.md

 In addition to modules, you can import other external libraries containing type definitions that you can take advantage of in your code.

-In this module, you will:

-- Organize code using modules.
-- Import an external type library.

 ## Learning objectives

 - Organize code using modules.